shinwookim/website/teaching/CS0449-2241/malloc-help.md

     ```sh
     $ make
-    $ ./mdriver -c <tracefile> # Runs tracefile exactly once, testing only for correctness.
     $ ./mdriver -f <tracefile> # Runs one particular tracefile instead of the
                             # default set of tracefiles for testing correctness and performance
     ```
-    You may find `-c` option to be extremely useful when you want to print out debugging messages.
 2. Using the `-V` option with the `mdriver` will indicate when each trace file is processed which may help you isolate errors.
 3. Using a debugger such as `gdb` will help you easily isolate and identify memory errors.
 If you are unsure how to use `gdb`, refer back to lab 0.
 The `watch` command in `gdb` may be useful in figuring out which values changed unexpectedly.
 4. C preprocessors macros are provided to help you with pointer arithmetic.
 Use them!
 Pointer arithmetic in memory managers is confusing and error-prone because of all the casting that is necessary.
 You can reduce the complexity significantly by using macros or inline functions.